flo071/y50-macOS-efi/README.md

-# macOS EFI for Lenovo Y50-70
+# macOS EFI for Lenovo Y50-70 UHD

 Credits to RehabMan for his work!